lordzwealth/cakes-cart/README.md

 # cakes-cart

-A cakes cart created with Html, css and Javascript
+A cakes cart created with HTML, CSS and Javascript

 Check up the project on grandmacakes.netlify.com